tlevine/www.thomaslevine.com/README.md

 Develop new posts in other branches.

+There are a few helpful scripts for reviewing the various queued posts.
+Run `./non-articles.sh` to find files named `content/!/*/index.md` that are not marked as kind `article`.
+These are typically drafts.
+Run `./posts-by-date.sh` to list these posts by `created_at` date.
+This is helpful for planning when queued posts will post themselves.

 ### Deploying
 To push new version of the site, check out master, compile the site, make sure that all is well, then commit and push the submodule `output` directory, which has only